 His program focused on traditional bluegrass, bluegrass gospel, pre-WWII country 78s and contemporary old-time.
 Old-time is a style of country music dominant before the formulation of bluegrass by Bill Monroe and others in the 1930s and 40s.
 This show provided the only substantial Sunday morning gospel programming on the station.
 It had a broad national and international listenership and was influential in supporting a resurgence of interest by the bluegrass world in old-time styles and repertoire.

-Five years later Hoppe was brought back to KCSN to take the place of departing bluegrass host Howard Yearwood and remained there till he did his last show this past Sunday, September 10.
+In 1993, Hoppe was brought back to KCSN to take the place of departing bluegrass host Howard Yearwood and remained there till he did his last show this past Sunday, September 10.